VRA Investor News: If You Have Suffered Losses in Vera Bradley, Inc. (NASDAQ: VRA), You Are Encouraged to Contact The Rosen Law Firm About Your Rights

 WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=40454 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.

 WHAT IS THIS ABOUT: On June 11, 2025, Vera Bradley announced its financial results for the first quarter of the 2026 fiscal year.
-Commenting on the results, Vera Bradley’s CEO stated that “[o]ur first quarter results were disappointing as top line and profitability trends from the previous several quarters continued.”
+Vera Bradley’s CEO stated that their “first quarter results were disappointing as top line and profitability trends from the previous several quarters continued.”

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 At the time Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.